kwurst/CS-472/Syllabus.md

 I want everyone receiving a passing grade in this course to be, at least, minimally competent in the course learning outcomes and for that to be reflected in your course grade.
 Traditional grading schemes do a poor job of indicating competency.

 As an example, imagine a course with two major learning outcomes: X and Y. It is widely considered that a course grade of C indicates that a student is minimally competent in achieving the course outcomes.
-However, if the student was to receive a grade of 100 for outcome X, and a grade of 40 for outcome Y, the student would still have a 70 (C-) average for the course.
+However, if the student were to receive a grade of 100 for outcome X, and a grade of 40 for outcome Y, the student would still have a 70 (C-) average for the course.
 Yet the student is clearly not competent in outcome Y.

 Therefore the grading in this course will be handled in a different manner: